YohanLB09/Active-Directory-User-Provisioning-Group-Policy-and-Account-Management/README.md

 </p>

 <h1>Active Directory - User Provisioning, Group Policy, and Account Management</h1>
 In this guided lab, we will demonstrate how to enable Remote Desktop access for non-administrative users, automate user creation with PowerShell, and manage group policies.
-Additionally, we will cover account lockouts and log monitoring to simulate a real-life IT environment.<br />
+Additionally, we will cover account lockouts, password reset, and log monitoring, to simulate a real-life IT environment.<br />

 <br />This project is a continuation of [Active Directory: Deployment and Configuration](https://github.com/YohanLB09/Active-Directory-Deployment-and-Configuration), so this project picks up where we left off.<br />
 <br />